ranjaninambiar/ranjaninambiar/README.md

 ### Bonjour👋
-## This is Sree Ranjani,a junior pursuing Computer Science and Engineering at University and an Incoming SWE Intern at Microsoft.
+## This is Sree Ranjani,a senior pursuing Computer Science and Engineering at University and an Ex-SWE Intern at Microsoft.
-Fascinated by the applications of AI and data science,currently working on a research paper in NLP.A passionate learner and AI enthusiast, I'm exploring into the fields of **Neural Networks and Deep Learning**.
-Blogger and content creator for Wordpress and Medium.When not at work, you'll find me curled up with a book.
+Fascinated by the applications of AI and data science,currently working on a research paper in NLP.
+A passionate learner and an AI enthusiast, I'm exploring into the fields of **Neural Networks and Deep Learning**.
+Blogger and content creator for Wordpress and Medium.
+When not at work, you'll find me curled up with a book.
 Hit me up for collaborations,competitions and coding.